-3 Credits.
-Intended for students who want to learn how to implement core solutions of the Microsoft Exchange Server 2013, as well as those individuals seeking Microsoft certification.
-Maps to the Microsoft 341 exam, and needed to attain an MCSA: Messaging certification.
-(PR: IT 217 and CO: IT 219 and IT 223)
+(Spring Only) 3 Credits.
+Intended for students who want to learn how to secure Windows Server 2016, as well as those individuals seeking Microsoft certification.
+Maps to the Microsoft 744 exam, and needed to attain an MCSE: Cloud platform and infrastructure certification.
+(PR: IT 217) (C0: IT 219 and IT 223)